StrangeBeeCorp/docs/docs/thehive/user-guides/analyst-corner/alerts/export-list-of-alerts.md

 # Export a List of Alerts

-This topic provides step-by-step instructions for exporting a list of [alerts](about-alerts.md) in TheHive.
+Export a list of [alerts](about-alerts.md) in TheHive to share information, create reports, or analyze data outside the platform.

 <h2>Procedure</h2>